namin/lean-rank/README.md

 - Reveals that structural complexity alone poorly predicts productivity (R² ≈ 0.02)
 - High-productivity theorems have MORE arrows but FEWER universal quantifiers

-This helps understand what makes theorems reusable and guides the design of new foundational lemmas.